 Are you stuck in the endless mess of the proposal-making process?
-Renaming, copying, pasting, and other machine-oriented actions can take much of your time, whereas misspellings and mediocrity can kill the deal at all.
-And you’ll never know whether clients even viewed your proposal or left it to grow moldy in the mail box.
+Renaming, copying, pasting, and other machine-oriented actions can take much of your time, whereas misspellings and mediocrity can kill the deal.
+And you’ll never know whether clients even viewed your proposal or left it to grow moldy in the mailbox.
 Get done with the outdated principles – use the top proposal and sales quoting software featured in this post.

-With the cut-throat competition of today, speed is a critical factor to outrun rivals, close more deals and boost sales.
+With the cut-throat competition of today, speed is a critical factor to outrun rivals, closing more deals, and boosting sales.
 Proposal automation software can help you cut down the amount of time required from 3 hours to around 30-40 minutes.
 Two hours saved don’t seem to play a really huge role in the weekly workflow, but what about the whole year?
-Time savings can be unbelievable, and you can focus more on the other purposes, e.g. finding new clients or polishing your projects.
+Time savings can be unbelievable, and you can focus more on other purposes, e.g. finding new clients or polishing your projects.
 As you see, using tools of this category is a smart investment that will be repaid in no time.

 To help you choose the right tool, we’ve created a checklist with the main features you may need to use.
 Here they are.